GLIMS-RGI/rgi7_scripts/README.md

 Unlike previous versions of the RGI, RGI7 will be a pure subset of the GLIMS database.
 This repository contains the scripts that generate RGI7 out of GLIMS.

 This is a work in progress!
 Contributions and feedback welcome.
-See [CONTRIBUTING.md](CONTRIBUTING.md) for tips and instructions about how to help in this process.

 ![RGI Workflow](img/workflow_rgi.png)